-In MMG model, hydrodynamic forces and moment acting on the ship are divided into different parts (contributors) such as hull, rudder(s) and propeller(s).
-Major advantage of this method compared to traditional approach (Abkowitz-type) is including interaction effects of hull-rudder(s) and hull-propeller(s).
-MANSIM contains certain assumptions due to the implementation of MMG model (Yasukawa and Yoshimura, 2015).
-These assumptions are given below.
+In the MMG model, hydrodynamic forces and moment acting on the ship are broken into different parts (contributors) such as hull, rudder(s) and propeller(s).
+The major advantage of this method compared to traditional approach (Abkowitz-type) is the inclusion of interaction effects of hull-rudder(s) and hull-propeller(s).
+Some assumptions in MANSIM have been done, due to the implementation of MMG model (Yasukawa and Yoshimura, 2015).
+They are given below.

-- Hydrodynamic forces and moment acting on the ship treat quasi-steadily. - Cruise speed of the ship is sufficiently low so that wave-making resistance is ignored.

-• Metacentric height (GM) is relatively large, thus effects of roll-coupling are negligible.
+- Hydrodynamic forces and moment acting on the ship treat quasi-steadily. - Cruise speed of the ship is sufficiently low so that wave-making resistance is ignored. - Metacentric height (GM) is quite large, thus effects of roll-coupling are negligible.